-Time capping can be defined as fixing the number of hours for a certain task, research project or decision and keeping our research within those bounds.
-Most tasks can be completed at different levels of depth and research itself is never-ending - a single topic could often be researched in an hour or could equally have an entire PhD made out of it.
-The same can apply for website design, outreach, polishing or many other tasks that an organization engages in.
-Given tasks that are not time capped, people will generally spend more time on doing what they find fun or what they get absorbed in instead of what is best to put hours into in the long run.
-By setting a time cap on a task we are pre-determining how important that task is relative to other counterfactual tasks.
-This approach often results in more getting done at some cost of depth, as often 90% of the value of tasks is captured by the first 10% of the effort.
+Time capping can be defined as fixing the number of hours for a certain task, research project or decision, and keeping our research within those bounds.
+Most tasks can be completed at different levels of depth and research itself is never-ending - a single topic could be researched in an hour, or could equally be the subject of an entire PhD.
+The same applies to website design, outreach, polishing or to the many other tasks that an organization engages in.
+Given tasks that are not time capped, people will generally spend more time doing what they find fun or intriguing, instead of what is best to put hours into in the long run.
+By setting a time cap on a task, we pre-determine how important that task is relative to other counterfactual tasks.
+This approach often gets more done, albeit at some cost of depth – often 90% of the value of tasks is captured by the first 10% of the effort.

 There are a few specific kinds of tasks that benefit especially from time capping.
-Research and decision making are tasks that frequently result in endlessly flexible deadlines without a clear ‘good enough’ point.
+Research and decision-making are tasks that frequently result in endlessly flexible deadlines without a clear ‘good enough’ point.

 Research is one of the foremost areas that can benefit from time capping.
-At Charity Entrepreneurship we allocate a specific time frame for every research project.
+At Charity Entrepreneurship, we allocate a specific time frame for every research project.
 This has allowed our team to cover a lot of ground in a predictable way, and to cover the ground we need for making a specific decision within a clear time period (e.g. conducting research for a year and then recommending a list of top charities that could be started).

 Many research teams could think of situations where twice as much research, but with half the time put into each piece, would likely result in more good for the world.
 For a more concrete example: we had a very specific time budget for our animal reports.
-For each of the reports we could have gone much deeper (we ended up spending 1-5 hours per report and published a 1-page summary for 15 animals).
+For each of the reports, we could have gone much deeper (we ended up spending 1-5 hours per report and published a 1-page summary for 15 animals).
 But it would have been at the cost of breadth: for example, we could have spent 2-10 hours per report, but only covered 7 animals.
 Or, in theory, covered 30 animals at half the depth.
-The key questions to consider were what the purpose of these reports was and how big a role did they play in our endline goal (starting effective charities).
-What level of depth would give us enough information so that we could start to compare and consider which animals would be a priority?
+The key questions to consider were what the purpose of these reports was and how big a role they would play in our endline goal (i.e., starting effective charities).
+Essentially, what level of depth would give us enough information so that we could start to compare and consider which animals would be a priority?
 We decided that 1-5 hours would give us enough information for the soft prioritization of which animals to focus on.

 I think highly intellectual cultures (such as the EA movement) tend to undervalue this sort of time-capped research approach, and I often see comments on research, even very deep research, that more or less translate to “put more time into this research”.
 Of course, sometimes it is true that more time should be put into a specific branch of research, but I very rarely see it the other way around - comments that roughly translate to “you should have put less time into this research”.
 It's become a cliche in academic research to say “more research is needed,” but in some areas this is really not the case, and particularly so once counterfactuals are taken into account.
-Time capping, I think, is the one step that can be used to improve the situation.
-If someone wants to make the case that we should have covered 7 animals, but at double the depth, I am very interested to hear the considerations in favour of making this tradeoff, but if they say that more hours put into the research would make it better without a thought towards counterfactuals then it’s harder to engage with.
+Time capping, I think, is the one strategy that can be used to improve this situation.
+If someone wants to make the case that we should have covered 7 animals, but at double the depth, I am very interested to hear the considerations in favor of making this trade-off, but if they say that more hours put into the research would make it better without a thought towards counterfactuals then it’s harder to engage with.

-Decisions are infinitely complex and, much like research, it would be easy for a person to spend anywhere between 1 minute and multiple years to consider complex decisions.
-Some decisions are sufficiently complex that the perfect answer can never be found; just better and worse guesses.
+Decisions are infinitely complex and, much like research, it would be easy for a person to spend anywhere between 1 minute and multiple years considering complex decisions.
+Some decisions are sufficiently complex that the perfect answer can never be found, just better and worse guesses.
 Given the uncertainty and complexity of the world, but also the importance of making many decisions (often hundreds a day), time capping the more lengthy decisions seems like an optimal solution.
 This stops analysis paralysis and constant indecisiveness.
 It also gives important decisions a fixed deadline and timeline for when they need to be made.

 Some decisions are so complex that it's easier to have impact in multiple fields (or double the impact in a single ‘best guess’ field).
-Our team ended up thinking that it would be quicker and higher impact to run a year of CE on both animals and poverty issues than it would be to research and decide which one is of higher impact.
+Our team ended up thinking that it would be quicker and higher impact to run a year of CE on both animal and poverty issues than it would be to research and decide which one is of higher impact.